psyked/old.psyked.github.com/_posts/2012-04-21-top-design-tips.md

 ---
 layout: post
+title: Web Design Guidelines
-title: Top tips for effective Design
+subtitle: Top tips for creating an Effective Website Design
 ---

-## What makes 'Good Design'?

-Is effective design, good design?

-### A Good Design only contains relevant elements.
+### 1. It only contains relevant elements.
 Call it minimalism if you like, but a good design - and all of the elements that combine to make the final design - should be relevant in the current context.

 There is a **balance** to be struck between a minimalist design, conventions and consistency of design, so don't imagine that each design *needs* to be completely different, but relevant functionality only, please.
 Remember: